well-typed/ghc-events-analyze/doc/blogpost/introducing.md

 there is barely any activity in the system at all, so why so much garbage collection?

-This lead us to suspect "idle GC cycles".
-The ghc garbage collector will run in two cases: (1) when required, and (2) when the system is not doing anything useful anyway.
-The latter are known as idle GC cycles, and when running an application you can finetune how often these idle cycles happen.
-The default is every 0.3 seconds (provided that there was _some_ activity in the system), but by specifiying `+RTS -Ix -RTS` you can specify that it should run every _x_ seconds instead.
-Indeed, running the server with a much lower rate of idle GC cycles yielded this picture:
+This lead us to suspect "idle GC".
+The GHC garbage collector will run in two cases: (1) when required when we're out of memory, and (2) after the whole program has been idle for a bit.
+The latter are known as idle GC.
+The point of idle GC is the hope that we might be able to return some memory to the OS.
+The default is to do a GC 0.3 seconds after the program becomes idle.
+This means if your program does a tiny bit of work every 0.4 seconds but is otherwise idle then you're going to be paying for a major GC every 0.4 seconds.
+We can adjust the timeout for when idle GC happens, or even disable it entirely using the `+RTS -Ix` flag.
+In our case, running the server with a much longer timeout for idle GC cycles yielded this picture:

 ![server with -I10](server-I10.timed.png)

 Note how we no longer see any garbage collection during B requests; we still get garbage collection during A requests, but that is expected.
 Moreover, we don't see any garbage collection _after_ the second B request either.
-This was due to a new thread (199) that was spawned by the second B request.
-Although this thread is not very active (low CPU activity), it does just enough to justify more idle GC runs, even though those idle GC runs are pretty much wasted effort.
+We found that this had been due to a new thread (199) that was spawned by the second B request.
+This thread was running occasionally but because it was the only active thread it determined whether the whole system was idle.
+It was letting the system go idle just long enough to trigger idle GC, then doing a tiny bit of work, more idle GC etc. These collections are not cheap because they are major collections that scan the whole heap.

+The simple thing to do in this situation is to just disable idle GC entirely with `+RTS -I0`.
+We decided to keep it because it is still useful to return memory to the system in this case, we just use a much longer timeout.

 Real World Application 2
 ------------------------

 Well-Typed was asked to improve the performance of a particular application.
-From a high level understanding of the code it was clear that this application was centered around a single function _foo_, and that the performance of _foo_ might vary dramatically for different inputs.
-We therefore needed to optimize _foo_ in different ways given different inputs, but also measure the performance of _foo_ differently for such different inputs.
+At one point during this work we needed to determine what proportion of overall execution time a certain set of functions were taking, and a breakdown between these functions.
+GHC's normal time profiling was not appropriate for a few
+reasons:

+ * Assigning manual cost centers to the set of functions of interest would have been tricky for technical reasons: they were not separate named functions but one class-overloaded function and we wanted to count each instance separately.
-The latter fact made it difficult to use ghc's standard profiling tools, and modifiying the application so that different ways of invoking the function would be bound to different names (so that we could attach different cost centres to them) was much too laborious.
-Moreover, enabling profiling was not an option for two other reasons.
-First, this application was very performance critical, with some parts heavily optimized already, and the instrumentation added by using a profiling build would skew the results too much.
-Second, the program was slow as it is; enabling profiling would make running the program too slow to work with.
+ * The application had some parts heavily optimized already, and the instrumentation added by using a profiling build would skew the results too much.
+ * The program took a long time to run as it was; enabling profiling would make the edit-run development cycle too slow.

-However, the overhead added by enabling the eventlog is negligible.
-Moreover, we can easily use `ghc-events-analyze`'s user events to generate different kinds of events for different kinds of inputs (like we did in the fib example, above).
-The totals reported by `ghc-events-analyze` enabled us to easily see what kinds of inputs _foo_ needed to be optimized for the most, and to guide our improvements (like normal profiling would).
+The overhead added by enabling the eventlog is negligible however.
+Moreover, we can easily use `traceEvent` to label the execution of our class-overloaded function for each of its various instances (like we did in the fib example, above).
+The totals reported by `ghc-events-analyze` enabled us to easily get the total time taken by this family of functions and the breakdown by instance, and to guide our subsequent improvements (like normal profiling would).

     GC    25421789435ns   25.422s
-    foo   53959674392ns   53.960s
+    A-X   53959674392ns   53.960s

     DETAILED BREAKDOWN
     A      3939896208ns    3.940s